 In April 2015, we announced the formation of Evident, a wholly-owned subsidiary of CPSI.
-Evident provides EHR solutions previously sold under the CPSI name as well as an expanded range of offerings specifically targeting rural and community healthcare organizations.
-Our objectives with the creation of Evident are to further differentiate our system and support offerings in our core target market, broaden the positioning of our EHR solution and offer a new range of solutions to address current and upcoming needs of rural and community healthcare providers.
+Evident provides EHR solutions previously sold under the CPSI name as well as an expanded range of offerings specifically targeting community healthcare organizations.
+Our objectives with the creation of Evident are to further differentiate our system and support offerings in our core target market, broaden the positioning of our EHR solution and offer a new range of solutions to address current and upcoming needs of community healthcare providers.
 With the formation of Evident came the introduction of our EHR solution under the name Thrive and our unique collaborative support model under the name LikeMind.

 January 2016 marked an important milestone for CPSI, as we announced the completion of our acquisition of Healthland Holding Inc. ("HHI"), the first major acquisition in the Company's history.
-We believe the acquisition of HHI and its wholly-owned subsidiaries:
+The acquisition of HHI and its wholly-owned subsidiaries:

-- strengthens our position in providing healthcare information systems to rural and community healthcare organizations through the addition of Healthland; - introduces CPSI to the post-acute market through the addition of AHT; and - expands the products and capabilities of TruBridge through the addition of Rycan and its suite of revenue cycle management products.
+- has strengthened our position in providing healthcare information systems to community healthcare organizations through the addition of Healthland; - introduced CPSI to the post-acute market through the addition of AHT; and - expanded the products and capabilities of TruBridge through the addition of Rycan and its suite of RCM products. - 3